Inverted Hammer Candle Pattern

 Downward Stocks Trend Reversal - Inverted Hammer Candlesticks

-Inverted Hammer Candlestick Pattern and Shooting Star Candlestick Pattern Stock Chart Patterns
+Inverted Hammer Candle Pattern & Shooting Star Candle Pattern Stock Chart Patterns

 This is a bullish reversal candlestick pattern.
-It occurs at the bottom of a Stocks trend.
+It occurs at the bottoms of a Stocks trend.

-Inverted hammer occurs at the bottom of a down stocks trend and indicates the possibility of reversal of the downward stock trend.
+Inverted hammer forms at the bottom of a down stocks trend and indicates the possibility of reversal of the downwards stock trend.

-A buy is confirmed when a candlestick closes above the neckline, this is the opening of the candlestick on the left side of this pattern.
-The neck line region in this acts as a resistance region.
+A buy is completed when a candle stick closes above the neckline, this is opening of the candle stick on the left side of this pattern.
+The neck line level in this acts as a resistance zone.

 Stop orders for the buy stock trades should be placed a few pips below the lowest stocks price on the recent low.